reconhub/learn/content/post/practical-real-time-response-2.md

 This practical is the second (out of three) part of a practical which simulates the early assessment and reconstruction of an Ebola Virus Disease (EVD) outbreak.
-Please make sure you have gone through part 1 before starting part 2.
-In part 2 of the practical, we introduce various aspects of analysis of the early stage of an outbreak, including growth rate estimation, contact tracing data, delays, and estimates of transmissibility.
+Please make sure you have gone through [part 1](./real-time-response-1.html) before starting [part 2](./real-time-response-2.html).
+In [part 2](./real-time-response-2.html) of the practical, we introduce various aspects of analysis of the early stage of an outbreak, including growth rate estimation, contact tracing data, delays, and estimates of transmissibility.
 Part 3 of the practical will give an introduction to transmission chain reconstruction using outbreaker2.

+> Note: This practical is derived from earlier practicals called [Ebola
+> simulation part 1: early outbreak
+> assessment](./simulated-evd-early.html) and [Ebola simulation part 2:
+> outbreak reconstruction](./practical-ebola-reconstruction.html)

 ## Learning outcomes

-By the end of this practical (part 2), you should be able to:
+By the end of this practical ([part 2](./real-time-response-2.html)), you should be able to:

   - Estimate & interpret the growth rate & doubling time of the epidemic